 - Ecofeminism in “Yellow-Yellow”

-Through the characters, the playwright recalls certain events in the Play text.
+Through the characters, the playwright flashes back to certain events in the Play text.
 For instance, Lakunle flashes back to the time when Baroka stops the construction of railway tracks in Ilujinle.

 5. Allusion in The Lion and the Jewel

-The Use of Allusion is very pronounced in The Lion and the Jewel by Wole Soyinka.
+The Use of Allusion is very profound in The Lion and the Jewel by Wole Soyinka.
 In the play, some of the characters alludes to some Bible Characters and African deities.

 While trying to convince Sidi about his love for her, Lakunle takes analogy from the Bible.
 For instance, he quotes directly from Genesis: